apastel/ytmusic-deleter/README.md

 'ytmusic-deleter' is not recognized as an internal or external command, operable program or batch file.
 ```
 Make sure you are running the command from inside the project folder that you downloaded from GitHub.
 Also make sure that you ran `pip install .` to install ytmusic-deleter.
+If you're still getting this error, try closing and re-opening your command prompt.

 ---
 ```